RichardBrown384/riscos-artworks-js/docs/README.md

 The Join Style enumeration coincides exactly with that of !Draw.

-When an Artworks file doesn't specify a join style then !AWViewer defaults to bevelled joins.
+When an ArtWorks file doesn't specify a join style then !AWViewer defaults to bevelled joins.

 Setting the join style to a value not in the enumeration will result in !AWViewer not rendering paths.